 The water from the Hadnot Point treatment plant contained high levels of TCE, around 280 times the amount that is currently considered safe.
 The water was contaminated by leaking underground storage tanks, industrial area spills, and waste disposal sites.
 Prolonged exposure to TCE has been associated with illnesses such as liver and kidney cancer and Non-Hodgkin lymphoma.

 The water supplied from Tarawa Terrace contained high levels of PCE, around 43 times more than water that is now considered safe.
 This was due to negligent waste disposal practices at an off-base dry cleaning company called ABC One-Hour Cleaners.
 Exposure to high levels of PCE has been connected to multiple myeloma, bladder cancer, and non-Hodgkin’s lymphoma.

 Prior to the Camp Lejeune Justice Act, victims had no recourse to compensation, despite suffering illnesses due to the negligence of another party.
-Fortunately, this law means that anyone harmed or anyone whose loved ones were harmed by water contamination at Camp LeJeune may be able to claim compensation outside of Veterans Affairs (VA).
+Fortunately, the passing of the Act means that anyone harmed by water contamination at Camp LeJeune may be able to claim compensation outside of Veterans Affairs (VA).

 It also means that if you suffered the loss of a loved one who was harmed by water at Camp Lejeune, then you may be able to claim compensation in a wrongful death lawsuit.
 Or, if your loved one does not have the capacity to represent themself, then you may be able to claim compensation on their behalf.

 Thanks to this new legislation, the federal government is unable to assert immunity.
 It also overrides a North Carolina statute that would otherwise prevent tort claims after ten years.